-Although we all know that skin changes with advancing age, it’s not always an easy thing to accept—especially as those changes become more pronounced.
+Although we all know that skin changes as we age, it’s not always an easy thing to accept—especially as those changes become more pronounced.
 “Signs of skin aging that first show in someone’s 30s, like fine lines around the eyes, increased pigmentation, poorer texture, and deeper smile lines all become more pronounced in the 40s,” says Jennifer Herrmann, a Beverly Hills–based dermatologist.
 As those details make themselves known, it may feel like there are only two options for moving forward: Accept that wrinkles are a part of life, or lament all of those young, naïve days spent in the sun.
 But age and lifestyle choices aside, Herrmann does say that there’s a third option available— a specific skincare routine to prevent aging.

 “The best topical ingredients for this age aim to repair DNA damage, increase collagen production, fade unwanted pigmentation, and thicken skin,” she notes.
 We asked Herrmann for the best ingredients to look for when building an anti-aging regimen for someone in their 40s, as well as what products to avoid.
 And to make sure that you see results as soon as possible, we also asked Herrmann to offer her advice on how to apply these items morning and night.
 Lastly, she says that those in their 40s shouldn’t rule out in-office treatments to support their skincare routines, since they can complement what’s done at home.

 “Crow’s feet and forehead lines can be softened with Botox, and pigmentation, dullness, and texture problems can be removed with lasers,” she continues.
-“Plus, the judicious use of fillers like Restylane can help restore tissue loss and smooth folds that have emerged with aging, and radiofrequency heat devices can help tighten skin.”
+“Plus, the judicious use of fillers like Restylane can help restore tissue loss and smooth folds that have emerged with aging, and radio-frequency heat devices can help tighten skin.”

 Bottom line: Don’t feel like you have few options when it comes to knowing how to prevent aging in your 40s.
 By creating a skincare routine for this time frame, the changes you notice can be diminished with every passing day.
 “Doing small, but consistent treatments in this decade set you up for much more natural looking skin, and minimizes the need for more invasive, ‘obvious’ procedures in the 50s and 60s,” Herrmann says.

 What Ingredients Should You Look For?

 High-quality vitamin C: “Stabilized versions of vitamin C, like that in SkinCeuticals C E Ferulic, can help fade dark spots,” Herrmann says.
 A few other ingredients to incorporate to fade dark spots are kojic acid, black licorice, bearberry, azelaic acid, arbutin, niacinamide, and hydroquinone.
 "Pigmentation can result from both sun and hormonal influences, and depending on your skin type, different combinations of these ingredients may be more or less appropriate for your skin.
-For those with extra-sensitive or rosacea-prone skin, gentler ingredients like azelaic acid and kojic acid may be better choices.”
+For those with extra-sensitive or rosacea-prone skin, gentler ingredients like azelaic acid and kojic acid may be better choices," she says.

 Sunscreen: “Using one that is broad-spectrum and contains an SPF of at least 30 is key every day!” she says.
 Make sure not to forget your neck, chest, and the backs of your hands.

 What Should You Avoid?

 We all love the way our skin looks after a good exfoliation, but be cautious of going too far.
-“Over-exfoliation can cause increased irritation, drying, and amplification of signs of aging.
-The same goes for under-eye circles—avoid the temptation to scrub or rub this area, because this skin is thin, and doing so will worsen the darkening."
+“Over-exfoliation can cause increased irritation, dryness, and amplification of signs of aging," Herrmann says.
+"The same goes for under-eye circles—avoid the temptation to scrub or rub this area, because this skin is thin, and doing so will worsen the darkening."
 A few other things to remember are to never skip sun protection, and avoid junk-food binges.
-If you drink plenty of water and eat healthy fats, your skin will stay hydrated and lubricated.”
+Drinking plenty of water and eating healthy fats will keep your skin hydrated and lubricated.

 What Skincare Routine Should You Follow?